Infinity-Sheep/Infinity-Sheep/README.md

 > Click on the presents to reveal my hobbies!
 They have cool animations!

 [Side Scroller](https://studio.code.org/projects/gamelab/f_AWeNhknzijbaUtIrdBL4jKBBWvbOCe2fSSSmLBf40)
 > Navigate as a monkey to collect bananas.
-Watch out for hte porcuppines!
+Watch out for the porcupines!

 [Flyer Game](
 > As a bird, don't get pushed off by the flying pumpkins.
 Learned how to coordinate keys on the keyboard and mouse to actions of the player sprite.